robjhyndman/Rcademy/README.md

 #> # A tibble: 39 x 2
 #>    title                                                    cited_by_tweeters_c…
 #>    <chr>                                                                   <dbl>
-#>  1 Handgun Acquisitions in California After Two Mass Shoot…                   41
+#>  1 Handgun Acquisitions in California After Two Mass Shoot…                   40
 #>  2 Exploring the sources of uncertainty: Why does bagging …                   16
 #>  3 Associations between outdoor fungal spores and childhoo…                   15
-#>  4 A Feature‐Based Procedure for Detecting Technical Outli…                   12
+#>  4 Point and interval forecasts of mortality rates and lif…                   12
-#>  5 Point and interval forecasts of mortality rates and lif…                   12
+#>  5 A Feature‐Based Procedure for Detecting Technical Outli…                   12
-#>  6 Forecasting with temporal hierarchies                                       7
+#>  6 Forecasting Time Series With Complex Seasonal Patterns …                    7
-#>  7 Forecasting Time Series With Complex Seasonal Patterns …                    7
+#>  7 Forecasting with temporal hierarchies                                       7
-#>  8 A note on upper bounds for forecast-value-added relativ…                    6
+#>  8 Forecasting with temporal hierarchies                                       7
 #>  9 Do human rhinovirus infections and food allergy modify …                    6
-#> 10 Grouped Functional Time Series Forecasting: An Applicat…                    5
+#> 10 A note on upper bounds for forecast-value-added relativ…                    6
 #> # … with 29 more rows
 ```